 SCUSD Settles Caserta Lawsuit for Millions

 The Santa Clara Unified School District (SCUSD) has almost settled a lawsuit filed by former teacher Dominic Caserta.
-Pending approval from the Joint Powers Authority Board, the district along with the Joint Powers Agency will pay Caserta a one-time settlement of $1,579,000.
+Pending approval from the Joint Powers Authority Board, the district along with the Joint Powers Authority will pay Caserta a one-time settlement of $1,579,000.
 However, the true total of the settlement is at least one million dollars greater and growing.

 Caserta has been on paid leave from SCUSD since he filed his lawsuit in 2019.
 According to the settlement, he will receive full pay and benefits from the district until May 1, 2028.
 After that, Caserta will resign.